awsdocs/aws-codedeploy-user-guide/doc_source/reference-appspec-file.md

 The application specification file \(AppSpec file\) is a [YAML](http://www.yaml.org)\-formatted or JSON\-formatted file used by CodeDeploy to manage a deployment\.

 **Note**
- The name of the AppSpec file for an EC2/On\-Premises deployment must be `appspec.yml` or `appspec.json`\.
+ The name of the AppSpec file for an EC2/On\-Premises deployment must be `appspec.yml`\.

 **Topics**
 + [AppSpec files on an Amazon ECS compute platform](#appspec-reference-ecs)